Why does my back hurt when I breathe and (more importantly) what can I do about it?

 Breathing uses a lot of different muscles, even under normal circumstances.
-If one of those muscles is injured from a fall, car accident, or other form of trauma, it can cause discomfort to the injured area.
+If one of those muscles is injured from a fall, car accident, or other form of trauma, it can cause discomfort to the injured area and possibly chronic back pain.
 You can even get muscle strain from overworking your body.

 Muscle strain is one of the more common causes of back pain when breathing and luckily, it’s a simple thing to fix.
 Typical remedies for muscle strain include stretching, heat packs, cold packs, and over-the-counter medication.
 This type of strain should begin to feel better in a few days and be fully healed in a few weeks.

 However, long-term use of painkillers can lead to some nasty side effects.
-If a week or two goes by and you aren’t feeling any better, this would be a time to contact a professional.
+If a week or two goes by and you aren’t feeling any better, this would be a time to contact a professional for additional information.

 Scoliosis is an abnormal curving of the spine.
 It is typically diagnosed during childhood or adolescence but can also develop later in life.